Emergency Tooth Extraction Near Me in Rockville, Maryland

 - A growth or sore that won’t go away

 With these last two symptoms — severe pain and/or a growth — the discomfort may be so intolerable that it prevents you from falling asleep at night, or may wake you up from a sound slumber.
 Getting this issue adequately addressed could require an emergency tooth extraction if the problematic tooth is dead.
+Emergency tooth extractions are sometimes necessary to resolve severe symptoms and prevent further complications.

 If you can feel a sore or see it while brushing, this may also be grounds for emergency extraction, depending on where the growth is located and the results of a biopsy.
 According to the American Cancer Society, over 54,000 people in the U.S. are diagnosed with oral cancer each year.